-In all cases other than cases designated as complex cases, a motion for summary judgment will be assigned to be heard by an attorney appointed by the Supreme Court to serve as a judge protempore.
+In all cases other than cases designated as complex cases, a motion for summary judgment will be assigned to be heard by an attorney appointed by the Supreme Court to serve as a judge pro tempore.
 Upon a timely request by any party, the court will reassign a summary judgment hearing to a sitting circuit court judge.
-To be timely, the party requesting reassignment must present a Motion and Order to Reschedule Summary Judgment Hearing in Front of a Sitting Judge (Forms 05-78A and 05-78B) to the Presiding Judge at ex parte within 5 calendar days of the initial assignment to a judge protempore.
-Any party requesting to reschedule a summary judgment hearing assigned to a judge protempore but not requesting reassignment to a sitting circuit court judge must present a Motion and Order to Reschedule Summary Judgment Hearing (Forms 05-44A and 05-44B) to the Presiding Judge at ex parte.
+To be timely, the party requesting reassignment must present a Motion and Order to Reschedule Summary Judgment Hearing in Front of a Sitting Judge (Forms 05-78A and 05-78B) to the Presiding Judge at ex parte within 5 judicial days of the initial assignment to a judge pro tempore.
+Any party requesting reassignment to a sitting circuit court judge pro tempore but not requesting reassignment to a sitting circuit court judge pro tempore but not requesting reassignment to a sitting circuit court judge must present a Motion and Order to Reschedule Summary Judgment Hearing (Forms 05-44A and 05-44B) to the Presiding Judge at ex parte.